10 Questions Texas Voters Should Ask State Candidates About Supporting Children

-Why it matters: Hurricane Harvey’s impact on Gulf Coast communities has shined a spotlight on student mental health challenges.
+Why it matters: Hurricane Harvey’s impact on Gulf Coast communities and discussions about creating safe and supportive schools have shined a spotlight on student mental health challenges.
 Those challenges – whether rooted in trauma or depression or something else – undermine student learning in the classroom, contribute to behavior challenges at schools, and contribute to the high rate of teen suicide.
 School-based services and other programs can help students address these challenges, but there is no statewide strategy to support student mental health.

 What happened in 2017: The Legislature passed several important mental health bills but did not pass a multi-tiered student mental health bill written by the House Public Health Committee Chairman.
 Following Hurricane Harvey, the Governor appointed a task force to address student mental health in communities affected by the hurricane.
 The task force is an important step forward, but it lacks the statewide focus, funding, and authority necessary to provide schools and students the support they need.
 (Read more.)